 Everyone has the same amount of time available to them.
 We cannot control time, but we can learn to use it more efficiently and effectively by planning carefully.

-The credit value of the paper generally indicates the number of hours per week of study required per semester:
+The credit value of the course generally indicates the number of hours per week of study required per semester:

-- A 15 credit single semester paper requires 12 hours per week
+- A 15 credit single semester course requires approximately 12.5 hours per week

-- A 15 credit double semester paper requires 6 hours per week
+- A 15 credit double semester course requires approximately 6 hours per week

 This is the average time requirement and will vary depending on previous study experience, whether English is your first language, individual study methods and the weekly demands of the course.